Casneil/bestIt/readme.md

 - No, you will need an actual email address to recieve your login code.

 #### I did not recieve a email with a one time password.
-- Please check your spam folder as sometimes emails ends up there
+- Please check your spam folder as sometimes emails ends up there.

 #### Is this a complete project?
-- No, this is still WIP and new feautres will be added requently
+- No, this is still WIP and new feautres will be added requently.

 #### Can I change database provider?
 - Definitely!, using `npx prisma init --datasource-provider 'your database'`